KnapsackPro/knapsack_pro-ruby/README.md

     KNAPSACK_PRO_CI_NODE_INDEX=0 \
     bundle exec rake "knapsack_pro:rspec[--seed 123]"

 Above example is for RSpec.
-You can use respectively rake task name and token environment variable when you want to run tests for minitest, cucumber or spinach.
+You can use respectively rake task name and token environment variable when you want to run tests for minitest, test_unit, cucumber or spinach.
 It should work when all CI nodes finished work and sent time execution data to Knapsack Pro API.
 You can visit [user dashboard](https://knapsackpro.com/dashboard) to preview particular CI build and ensure time execution data were collected from all CI nodes.
 If at least one CI node has not sent time execution data to the Knapsack Pro API then you should check below solution.